I am easily satisfied with the very best – Winston Churchill.

 based on those matters identified at paragraph 4 above and the review criteria set out at section 134

 of the BCCM Act and give that to the other party.

 6. Either of the parties can apply for an order of the Queensland Civil and Administrative Tribunal (or a specialist

 adjudicator) to resolve any dispute about the review.

-If you would like to discuss this article, or body corporate issues more generally, please telephone Andrew Suttie on (07) 3226 3955.
+If you would like to discuss this article, service contracts, or body corporate issues more generally, please telephone Andrew Suttie on (07) 3226 3955.